-The programme provides the academic learning necessary to enable graduates to access the Assessment of Professional Competence programme of the Royal Institution of Chartered Surveyors (RICS) and to qualify as Chartered Surveyors in the commercial real estate management and valuation specialisms.
-The programme is structured to deliver a fully rounded skill set for those wishing to practice in these sectors of real estate and encompasses commercial property management, valuation, property economics, property development and planning.
-Gaining this degree will enrich the student's knowledge of this vital area of modern commerce and industry and strengthen the student's CV.
+The programme provides the academic learning necessary to enable graduates to access the Assessment of Professional Competence (APC) programme of the Royal Institution of Chartered Surveyors (RICS), and to qualify as chartered surveyors in the commercial real estate management and valuation specialisms.
+The programme is structured to deliver a fully rounded skill set for those wishing to practice in these sectors of real estate.
+Gaining this degree will enrich the student's knowledge of this vital area of modern commerce and industry, and strengthen the student's CV.